ByMaxAnjos/CO2-traffic-emissions/README.md

 <img width="1139" alt="git_zccm" src="https://user-images.githubusercontent.com/94705218/225165456-b2ad6b1e-9e59-4693-9e00-4371de475372.png">

+## Introduction

+This document presents the **Zoom City Carbon Model (ZCCM)**, an R-based tool designed to estimate net of CO2 fluxes from cities at high spatial and temporal resolutions.
+ZCCM accounts for the main sources and sinks of carbon in urban areas, such as road traffic, buildings, human breathing, and vegetation and soils.
+This document presents **ZCCM::traffic model** that uses local traffic data, meteorological data, spatial data, and Machine Learning techniques (ML) to provide hourly estimates of traffic flow, average speed, and CO2 emissions at the road segment and whole street level.
+The code is divided into two parts: **Learn ML model** and **Deploy ML model**.
+The *LearnMLmodel* file is designed to train and test the ML-model, allowing users to assess the performance of the model for traffic estimates based on dataset.
+The *DeployMLmodel* file deploys the ML to generate timeseries (.csv) and maps (.multipolylines) of CO2 emissions for your city.

+This model is still undergoing peer-review.
+Please use it with caution.
+Anjos, M.; Meier, F. Zooming into City and tracking CO2 traffic emissions at street level (in preparation).

 Happy coding!

-This document presents the **Zoom City Carbon Model**, an R-based tool designed to estimate CO2 emissions from road traffic at high spatio-temporal resolution.
-This model uses local traffic data, meteorological data, spatial data, and Machine Learning techniques (ML) to provide hourly estimates of traffic flow, average speed, and CO2 emissions at the road segment and whole street level.
-The code is divided into two parts: **Learn ML model** and **Deploy ML model**.
-The **LearnMLmodel** file is designed to train and test the ML-model, allowing users to assess the performance of the model for traffic estimates.
-The **DeployMLmodel** file deploys the ML to generate timeseries (.csv) and maps (.multipolylines) of CO2 emissions for your city.

-To cite this model, please use: Anjos, M.; Meier, F. Zooming into City and tracking CO2 traffic emissions at street level.

 ## Input and setting requirements